ClickCease

 Signs and Symptoms of PTSD

+Most PTSD symptoms start to show within the first three months after the traumatic event.
+In special cases, however, individuals may not experience any symptoms for years.
 The intensity and the duration of these symptoms vary from one individual to the next.
 The recovery process also varies from person to person.
-Some may get better within six months of treatment, others take much longer.
+Some may get better within six months of treatment.
+Others take much longer.

+Understanding whether PTSD is neurodivergent helps in framing these symptoms within a broader neurological context.
 The signs and symptoms of PTSD fall into four distinct categories, as highlighted below:

 As mentioned, most people who go through traumatic events will experience all these symptoms.
 Long-term effects of untreated PTSD include a drastically-altered nervous system.